npauzenga/Blocitoff/README.md

 ### An example user story
 >As a user, I want to sign up for a free account by providing a user name, password and email

 This particular project focuses on back-end techniques.
-The Boostrap UI/UX design is just enough to be functional and support the underlying functionality.
+The Boostrap UI/UX design is just enough to support the underlying functionality.

 ---